Thank you for reading our post, please rate this article at the end.

 Soft start devices for air conditioners are typically not included as standard equipment with a new RV purchase.
 RV manufacturers generally install standard air conditioning units without soft start functionality to keep costs down.

-If you are interested in having a soft start device for your RV air conditioner, you would need to purchase it separately and have it installed either by the RV dealer or a qualified professional.
+If you are interested in a soft-start device for your RV air conditioner, you will need to purchase it separately and have it installed by the RV dealer or a qualified professional.

 It’s worth noting that some RV manufacturers or dealerships may offer soft start devices as optional upgrades or accessories that can be purchased alongside the RV.
 However, this can vary, and it’s recommended to inquire with the RV manufacturer or dealership about the availability and options for soft start devices at the time of purchase.

 If a soft start device is not included with your RV purchase or offered as an option, you can still purchase a compatible soft start device from various manufacturers or authorized dealers and have it installed separately.
-It’s important to ensure the device is compatible with your specific RV air conditioner model and to follow the manufacturer’s guidelines for installation.
+It’s important to ensure the device is compatible with your specific RV air conditioner model and to follow the manufacturer’s installation guidelines.

 Will installing a Soft Start device void my A/C warranty?

-Installing a soft start device on an air conditioner may or may not void the warranty, as it depends on the specific terms and conditions set by the air conditioner manufacturer.
-It is important to review the warranty documentation provided by the manufacturer or consult with them directly to understand their policy regarding modifications or aftermarket additions to the unit.
+Installing a soft-start device on an air conditioner may or may not void the warranty, depending on the manufacturer’s terms and conditions.
+It is important to review the manufacturer’s warranty documentation or consult with them directly to understand their policy on modifications or aftermarket additions to the unit.

 Some manufacturers may explicitly state that any modifications or additions to the air conditioner, including the installation of aftermarket devices, can void the warranty.
-In such cases, installing a soft start device could potentially void the warranty coverage for the air conditioner.
+In such cases, installing a soft-start device may void the air conditioner’s warranty.

-However, there are manufacturers who may allow the installation of soft start devices without voiding the warranty, as long as the installation is performed by a qualified professional following their guidelines.
+However, some manufacturers may allow the installation of soft-start devices without voiding the warranty, provided the installation is performed by a qualified professional in accordance with their guidelines.
 It is essential to consult with the manufacturer or review the warranty documentation to determine their specific stance on aftermarket modifications.

-To ensure warranty compliance and avoid any potential issues, it is recommended to contact the air conditioner manufacturer directly and inquire about their policy on soft start device installations.
-They will provide you with the most accurate and up-to-date information regarding their warranty coverage and any potential impacts of installing a soft start device on your specific air conditioner model.
+To ensure warranty compliance and avoid potential issues, it is recommended to contact the air conditioner manufacturer directly to inquire about its policy on installing soft-start devices.
+They will provide you with the most accurate and up-to-date information on their warranty coverage and any potential impacts of installing a soft-start device on your specific air conditioner model.

 Can anyone install one of these Thingys?

-If you are considering installing a soft start device for your RV air conditioner, it is recommended to consult the manufacturer’s guidelines or seek professional advice to ensure compatibility and proper installation.
+If you are considering installing a soft-start device for your RV air conditioner, it is recommended that you consult the manufacturer’s guidelines or seek professional advice to ensure compatibility and proper installation.

-Installing a soft start device for an air conditioner typically involves electrical work and knowledge of the electrical system in your RV or home.
-While some individuals with experience and knowledge of electrical systems may feel confident in installing a soft start device themselves, it is generally recommended to have a professional electrician perform the installation.
+Installing a soft-start device for an air conditioner typically requires electrical work and knowledge of your RV or home’s electrical system.
+While some individuals with experience in electrical systems may feel confident installing a soft-start device themselves, it is generally recommended to have a professional electrician perform the installation.

 Here are a few reasons why professional installation is recommended: